 Purchases of apparel, fashion accessories and other items over the internet may be subject to higher return rates than merchandise sold at physical stores.
-We have established a seven-day product return policy in order to accommodate our customers and to overcome any hesitance that they may have in shopping on our website.
-Our product return rates decreased from 2011 to 2012 and increased slightly from 2012 to 2013.
+We have established a seven-day product return policy for purchases via vip.com and a forty-five-day product return policy for purchases via lefeng.com in order to accommodate our customers and to overcome any hesitance that they may have in shopping on our websites.
+Our product return rates increased slightly from 2012 to 2014.
 If we are unable to efficiently manage our product return rates within an appropriate range relative to our sales volume, or if our product return rates increase or are higher than expected, our revenues and costs can be negatively impacted.
 In addition, as we cannot return some products to our brand partners pursuant to our contracts with them, if return rates for such products increase significantly, we may experience an increase in our inventory balance, inventory impairment and fulfillment cost, which may materially and adversely affect our working capital.
 As a result, our business, financial condition and results of operations may be materially and adversely affected.